sudofx/wake-scaffold/memory/core_memories/index.md

 > Bob can persist work across wake cycles, create executable development
 > artifacts, and revise an implementation in response to observed failures.

-Current evidence also supports:
+Current evidence supports:

-> Bob formed a specific same-wake prediction about dynamic path resolution,
+> Bob can form a specific falsifiable implementation hypothesis, test it,
-> tested it, and received contradictory persisted evidence that exposed a
-> second incorrect assumption about the repository layout.
+> record contradictory evidence, explicitly refute the hypothesis, revise
+> the implementation, and successfully retest it.

+Current evidence supports:

+> The `startup.py` validator can successfully identify the expected scaffold
+> structure when executed through the tool runner.

 Current evidence does **not** yet support:

-> Bob has successfully implemented automated startup validation.
+> Automated startup validation is integrated into every wake cycle.

 or: